ShahindaAnwer/Fashion-MNIST/README.md

 ### Code

-Code is provided in the `Fashion MNIST.ipynb` and `MNIST.ipynb` notebook file
+Code is provided in the `Fashion MNIST.ipynb` and `MNIST.ipynb` notebook files

 ### Data